connectsoumyaroy/connectsoumyaroy/README.md

 ## 👨‍💻 Currently
 - Working as a Data Science Enthusiast
-- Learning Python for Data Analysis
+- Gathering Knowledge for Data Analysis

 ## 👀 Interests
 - Data Analyst roles and projects